andres81/Model_of_the_Psyche/rules-of-engagement/README.md

 persons at the event, by way of these clothes, but not to the people that person encounters on the way to that particular event.

-## Appendix C: Applying these rules in the context of Social Defenses
+## Appendix D: Applying these rules in the context of Social Defenses

 Humans are social in nature, but at the same time not bound to only acting socially.
 There are a lot of emotions hinging on our social functioning and the